 When do we use the Long Forms?

-The long forms are placed anywhere in the sentence, EXCEPT directly before the substantive (the owned thing).
+The long forms are the ones we can place anywhere in the sentence, EXCEPT directly before the noun (the owned thing).

 La camiseta es mía = The t-shirt is mine.

 El coche es suyo = The car belongs to him/her/them/ you (polite).